-Academic resource is designed for students needing to make up work or to acquire special help.
-Academic resource is available daily 7–7:45 a.m. and Saturday 8 a.m. to noon.
+Academic Resource is designed for students needing to make up work or to acquire special help.
+Academic Resource is available Saturday 8 a.m. to noon.

 English for Speakers of Other Languages (ESOL) Program

 ESOL courses may be counted as fulfilling language arts elective requirements if the ESOL teacher instructing the course holds a Language Arts endorsement.
 If an ESOL course is not counted as a Language Arts elective because of endorsements, it will count as general elective credit.
 With the exception of the special provisions stated above, students in the ESOL program must meet all graduation requirements of Valley High School in order to receive a diploma..